-Patrick Madrid will bring his own books & CDs to sell at the seminar.
+Patrick Madrid will bring his own books & CDs to the seminar.
 The parish or sponsoring group will provide three 8′ tables for his books, located in or near the room where the seminar is held.
-We also ask that the parish designate four people to help at the tables as volunteers.
+We also request that the parish designate four people to help at the tables as volunteers.

 We request that no other bookstore or other group sell books, CDs, and DVDs at Patrick’s seminars.
 If that is impossible, the parish or hosting group is required to ensure that none of his book, CDs, or DVD titles be carried by any other vender at the event, so that his materials will be available exclusively at his book tables.

 The hosting parish or group is required to handle getting the remaining books & CDs shipped back to Surprised by Truth Seminars expeditiously — ideally, within 2 business days of the conclusion of the seminar.
 This includes performing an inventory of the remaining items, re-boxing them into the fewest number of boxes, and sealing and weighing the boxes.
-We will then fax or mail pre-paid UPS shipping labels to the parish (i.e., shipping costs are billed directly to Patrick Madrid’s UPS account, not to the parish).
+Shipping costs can be billed directly to Patrick Madrid’s UPS account, not to the parish.

 “Will Patrick be available for signing books at the seminar?”